OP-DSL/OPS/doc/apps.md

 ### CloverLeaf (2D & 3D)
 - **Location:** `apps/c/CloverLeaf`, `apps/c/CloverLeaf_3D`, `apps/c/CloverLeaf_3D_HDF5`
 - **Purpose:** Solves the compressible Euler equations for hydrodynamics in 2D/3D using explicit, second-order methods.
 Used for benchmarking and performance studies.
 See the [original CloverLeaf project](https://uk-mac.github.io/) for more details.
-- **Features:** Demonstrates all OPS backends, including MPI, OpenMP, CUDA, OpenCL, OpenACC, SYCL, and their combinations.
+- **Features:** Demonstrates all OPS backends, including OpenMP, CUDA, HIP, SYCL, and their combinations with MPI.
 The HDF5 variant tests file I/O.

 ### Poisson
 - **Location:** `apps/c/poisson`